DataPreparationModules/DataExamples/README.md

 | Q4  | 27 candidate modules  | 4  | 2  |
 | Q5  | 31 candidate modules  | 1  | 1  |

-For query Q1, we were able to reduce dramatically the number of candidate modules from 6 to 1, thanks to the propagation of false positives between candidates.
-Initially, we have the following candidates: GetEntry, SearchCHEDI, ARSA, ASsembly, Seqret and DBFETCH.
-The false positives.
-We did not have any module that perform the transformation requested by query Q3.